 Does high sugar intake increase the risk of cancer?

-Research shows that diets high in sugar are often lower in other nutrients like fruit, vegetables, whole grains and beans.
+Research shows that diets high in sugar often contain lower amounts of nutritious foods such as fruit, vegetables, whole grains and beans.
 In addition to having less nutritional value, diets that are higher in sugar do increase an individual’s risk of being overweight and of having higher levels of insulin production.
 Although sugar intake is not directly linked to an increased risk of cancer, increased obesity risk and elevation of insulin levels may indirectly increase cancer risk.
 Increasing your intake of fruit, vegetables, whole grains and beans, and reducing intake of refined sugars found in foods like cookies, candy, cakes, some cereals, soda and other high-sugar beverages, can reduce sugar intake and improve general health and well-being.